End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Introduction

-A key architectural component for achieving predictable performance is the use of high-speed burst buffers \cite{r6} as staging areas, enabling reliable, near-line-rate movement when the end-to-end path is properly co-designed.
-Our prior work, including the Overall Winner at the Inaugural Supercomputing Asia 2019 Data Mover Challenge (SCA19 DMC) \cite{r7} and ESnet official evaluation \cite{r8}, underscores that these factors, not the network, set the true performance limits of data movement, regardless of the network\textquotesingle s nominal speed.
+Drawing on over a decade of operational experience, our work demonstrates that once a link is in place, whether fast or high-speed, host-side configurations become the primary determinants of performance.
+A key architectural component is the use of high-speed burst buffers (BB)~\cite{Bhimji2016Burst} as staging areas, enabling reliable, near-line-rate movement when the end-to-end path is properly co-designed.
+These principles have been validated across a decade of production trials and independent evaluations, such as LCLS-II petabyte transfers with ESnet and the Overall Winner finish at the Inaugural Supercomputing Asia 2019 Data Mover Challenge.
+This body of evidence confirms that the bottlenecks have shifted from the wide-area fabric to the internal systems architecture of the endpoints~\cite{Fang2016SLAC}, where these factors, not the network, set the true performance limits of data movement regardless of the network's nominal speed.

-The core contribution of this paper is to identify and empirically validate a set of widely held engineering beliefs---six specific paradigms---that continue to shape expectations and investments in production end-to-end data movement.
-This work examines why these paradigms fall short across the full performance spectrum.
-We demonstrate that the path to reliable performance lies not in isolated component optimization, but in holistic, co-designed and highly-integrated hardware and software systems.

-The six paradigms we re-examine are: (1) the critical impact of network latency, (2) the prevalence and impact of packet loss and the criticality of TCP Congestion Control Algorithms (CCA), (3) the necessity of dedicated private lines for high-speed testing, (4) the direct relationship between increased network bandwidth and transfer rates, (5) the essential need for powerful CPUs, and (6) the universal utility of virtualization and cloud environments.
-Throughout this paper, all referenced systems are assumed to run Red Hat Enterprise Linux (RHEL) 9.6 \cite{r9} or free rebuilds such as Rocky Linux 9.6 \cite{r10}.